nextauthjs/docs/docs/configuration/initialization.md

 When you define a `/pages/api/auth/[...nextauth]` JS/TS file, you instruct NextAuth.js that every API request beginning with `/api/auth/*` should be handled by the code written in the `[...nextauth]` file.

-Depending on your use-case, you can initialize NextAuth.js in two different ways:
+Depending on your use case, you can initialize NextAuth.js in two different ways:

 ## Simple initialization